why Antero Midstream Corporation [AM] is a Good Choice for Investors After New Price Target of $9.22

 Tudor Pickering have made an estimate for Antero Midstream Corporation shares, keeping their opinion on the stock as Sell, with their previous recommendation back on May 26, 2021.
 The new note on the price target was released on March 12, 2021, representing the official price target for Antero Midstream Corporation stock.
 On November 04, 2020, analysts increased their price target for AM shares from 5 to 7.

-Antero Midstream Corporation [AM] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.28.
-With this latest performance, AM shares gained by 3.42% in over the last four-week period, additionally plugging by 34.73% over the last 6 months – not to mention a rise of 87.59% in the past year of trading.
+Antero Midstream Corporation [AM] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.77.
+With this latest performance, AM shares gained by 0.10% in over the last four-week period, additionally plugging by 28.34% over the last 6 months – not to mention a rise of 93.47% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Antero Midstream Corporation [AM] shares currently have an operating margin of +57.54 and a Gross Margin at +64.48.
 Antero Midstream Corporation’s Net Margin is presently recorded at -12.61.